blissguy/wp-admin-bar-toggle/README.md

-# WordPress Admin Bar Control - Modern Chrome Extension
+# WordPress Admin Bar Toggle - Modern Chrome Extension

 > **Modernized for 2025** - Now featuring Manifest V3, TypeScript, Vite build system, and modern ES2022+ code!

 A powerful Chrome extension that allows you to hide and show the WordPress admin bar with just one click, on a per-domain basis.
-Perfect for developers and designers who need to switch between editing and design modes quickly.

 ## Features